Why do we focus more on some things than others?

 What is Attentional Bias?

-The attentional bias describes our tendency to focus on certain elements while ignoring others.
-Research has shown that many different factors can bias our attention, from external events and stimuli (such as a perceived threat to our safety) to internal states (such as hunger or sadness).
+The attentional bias describes our tendency to focus on certain elements of our environment while ignoring others.
+Research has shown that many different factors can bias our attention, from external events and emotional stimuli (such as a perceived threat to our safety) to internal states (such as hunger or sadness).

 Where this bias occurs